 But what makes these angry rubber people how they are, who hurt them and why do they feel the need to take it out on the rest of the surfing world, why are surfers so mean?

 So why are surfers so mean?

 Let’s take a closer look at some of the reasons you might encounter a mean surfer and what got them so angry.

-Localism has a habit of raising its ugly head in all walks of life and surfing is no different.
+Possessive tendencies have a habit of raising their ugly head in all walks of life and surfing is no different.

-Localism refers to an entitlement or perceived ownership of a location, this normally stems from growing up or living in one area for a long time.
+‘Localism’ refers to an entitlement or perceived ownership of a location (in this case a surf spot) and it normally stems from growing up or living in one area for a long time.

-Sometimes this feeling of ownership of a surf spot can spill over into people’s feelings about ‘non-local’ surfers and can lead to them being mean to other surfers.
+Sometimes this feeling of ownership can spill over into people’s feelings about ‘non-local’ or travelling surfers and can lead to them being mean to other surfers.